FIU’s Infectious Disease Specialist Dr. Aileen Marty Finds Rise In COVID Cases Alarming

-MIAMI (CBSMiami) – As Omicron continues to fuel this latest surge, local officials, specialists are doing what they can to mitigate the spread.
+MIAMI (CBSMiami) – As Omicron continues to fuel this latest surge, local officials and specialists are doing what they can to mitigate the spread.

-The demand for testing sites continues as new COVID-19 infection rates show no sign of slowing down.READ MORE: Police Investigate Burglary Of Business In Miami
+The demand for testing sites continues as new COVID-19 infection rates show no sign of slowing down.READ MORE: Miami-Dade Schools Superintendent Alberto Carvalho Takes To Twitter To Address Nearly 100,000 Student Absences

 Once again, people packed testing sights and at-home test key distribution lines on Saturday.